 A ventriculogram is a test that shows images of your heart.
 The images show how well your heart is pumping.
 The pictures let your doctor check the health of the lower chambers of your heart, called ventricles.

 This test can be done as a noninvasive test or as part of an invasive procedure.

-Noninvasive imaging test.
-You get an injection of dye into your blood.
+You get an injection of a radioactive tracer into your blood.
 Then your doctor uses a special camera to see how well your heart is pumping blood.

 A ventriculogram can show:

 The movement of your heart muscle as your ventricles fill and pump blood.

 Author: Healthwise Staff Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.